Skip to main content

 An anxious pup may display the following behaviors

-What medication can you give dogs for firework anxiety?
+What medications can you give dogs for firework anxiety?

 Depending on your dog’s typical anxiety level, you may want to give them medication before a fireworks display.
 The below prescription and over-the counter medications may give your canine some relief.

-Trazodone and alprazolam (Xanax) work well for dogs that are sensitive to noise.
+Trazodone and Xanax work well for dogs that are sensitive to noise.
 These medications can take 1 to 2 hours to start working, so make sure you give whichever one you use to your dog well before the fireworks start.
-Talk to your vet to get a prescription.
+Talk to your veterinarian to get a prescription.

 Sileo gel

-Sileo gel is an effective treatment for dogs that fear loud noises.
+Sileo gel is an effective treatment for dogs who fear loud noises.
 You apply it to your dog’s gums, and it takes 30 minutes or less to start working.
-You will need to get a prescription from your vet.
+You can get a prescription from your veterinarian.

 Antidepressants

-Medications like amitriptyline (Elavil) and fluoxetine (Prozac) can help dogs with separation anxiety and aggressive behaviors.
+Medications like amitriptyline and fluoxetine (Prozac) can help dogs who have anxiety in general.
 They’re given once or twice a day and can take up to a month to start working.

-Antidepressants tend to be part of a larger behavior treatment plan for dogs.
-Ask your vet for more information.
+Antidepressants tend to be part of a larger behavioral treatment plan for dogs.
+Ask your veterinarian for more information.

 Benadryl